-The MGPS Graduate Studies Committee is currently deliberating on standards and procedures for determining students' satisfactory academic progress towards the MGPS degree, as required by the Provost.
-A policy will be added to this Handbook in September 2019.
-In the meantime, please note that the University of Texas Graduate School has an overarching policy as follows: 'A graduate student whose cumulative graduate grade point average falls below 3.00 at the end of any semester or summer session will be warned by the Office of Graduate Studies that his or her continuance in the Graduate School is in jeopardy.
-The student must attain a cumulative graduate grade point average of at least 3.00 during the next semester or summer session he or she is enrolled or be subject to dismissal.
+Students admitted with conditions should meet with the Graduate Advisor for advising as soon as possible to work toward removal of the conditions.
+Similarly, any master's student whose cumulative GPA falls below 3.0 in a given semester will be placed on academic probation for the following semester.
+Students on academic probation should see the Graduate Advisor for academic advising and to have the subsequent semester's registration bar cleared.
+A graduate student whose cumulative graduate grade point average falls below 3.00 at the end of any semester or summer session will be warned by the Office of Graduate Studies that his or her continuance in the Graduate School is in jeopardy.
+The student must attain a cumulative graduate grade point average of at least 3.0 during the next semester or summer session he or she is enrolled or be subject to dismissal.
 During this period, the student may not drop a course or withdraw from the University without the approval of the graduate advisor and the graduate dean.'
 More information is available here: